killuhwhale/appium/src/README.md

 # TODOs

-    - Misnamed apps isnt updated if it also crashes - Fix it

-    - Change behavior:
-        - latest_report.txt
-            - Add app report to this file after its done being tested

-        - failed_apps_ts.tsv
-            - Also update this once its failed...

     - Strategy when we have two continue buttons and one is disabled but has the higher probability
         - we should try to click all of them unless something happens?
             - Make it try more continue buttons before takinga new screenshot...??